Best Vinyl Cutting Machine Reviews with Comparisons

 It has a built-in scanner.
 This means that it can digitize any personal reaction.
 After it has digitized the design, it can be edited and then duplicated.
 This little tech speeds up the duplication process.

-Other machines went with a cheaper approach.
+Other vinyl cutters went with a cheaper approach.
 Since they don’t have an optical scanner, they rely on the user’s smartphone.
 With these vinyl cutters, you take a picture of your creation and upload it into the editing software.
 As you can see, that takes precious time.

 The other feature that I love from brother is its cutting force.
-Other machines are staying consistent and only have a cutting force of 210g.
+Other vinyl cutters are staying consistent and only have a cutting force of 210g.
 The Brother Scanncut 2 has a cutting force of 350 grams.
-This is one of the main reasons why I’ve picked this machine as the best paper cutter.
+This is one of the main reasons why I’ve picked this vinyl cutting machine as the top paper cutter.

-Paper comes in different shapes and thickness.
+Paper comes in different shapes and thicknesses.
 With the 350 grams cutting force, you will be able to create wonderful designs out of cardstock.
 Make sure you obey the clearance levels.

 There are some inconveniences with the machine.
 The first dumb mistake the missing USB cable from the package.
 And you need it if you want to connect it with your computer.
 Make sure you buy it, so you don’t have to take an extra trip.

 In the beginning, I’ve mentioned that this is a premium product.
 The premium pricing is transferred in the accessories.
 By far Brother has the most expensive blades, mats and other accessories.
 This means that the cost of ownership is high.